ChurchApps/FreeShowWeb/src/routes/docs/views/+page.md

 ### List view

-All of the slides from the grid view are shows on the left in a list, and on the right you can quickly change the text of any textboxes on the slides.
+All of the slides from the grid view are shown on the left in a list, and on the right you can quickly change the text of any textboxes on the slides.
 Useful for quick editing of typos.

 ### Lyrics view